dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 The OP MUST perform all verification steps as described in [RFC9449] section 5.

-In addition, the OP MUST also confirm the authorization code in the DPoP token `nonce` claim matches the `code` value in the token request.
+In addition, the OP MUST also confirm the DPoP JWT `code` claim matches the `code` value in the token request.

 ## Token Response